distribution/distribution/doc/spec/tags.md

 				Size, in bytes, of the targeted content.
 			</dd>

-			<dt>digests</dt>
+			<dt>digest</dt>
 			<dd>
-				A list of digests that identify the target object.
+				A digest that identifies the target object.
 The first entry should be considered canonical.
 			</dd>
 		</dl>